Bira/octopus-carnival/_drafts/giants/death-giants.md

 Death titans wear plate and fight with Huge greataxes, which are Reach 3 and have the High Crit property.
 They can attack twice per action with these axes.

-The death titan's soul shard works the same way as that of the giant, but the titan doesn't need to wait for people to die around it!
+The death titan's soul shroud works the same way as that of the giant, but the titan doesn't need to wait for people to die around it!
 It has an ability called Soul Devourer (Ranged 5 vs. Fortitude), which takes a bite off the soul of an enemy, causing it to lose a healing surge and adding one soul shard to the